-Appropriate assessment accommodations should reduce or remove the effects brought about by the functional limitations of students with SEN in the examination process, without changing the nature or content of the assessment, or creating an unfair advantage over other students.

-Since appropriate assessment accommodations do not involve changing the nature or content of the examination, and do not cause any unfair advantage over other candidates, schools can use the assessment scores for cross comparison among students, and do not have to indicate on the report cards the types of accommodations provided for the students.
+Appropriate assessment accommodations should help students with SEN reduce or remove the impact brought about by the functional impairments during the assessment process, without changing the nature or content of the assessment, or creating an unfair advantage over other students.
+Assessment accommodation implemented without changing the nature and content of the assessment should yield results for cross comparison among students, and it is not advisable to indicate any special arrangements on the students' report cards.
+These appropriate assessment accommodation can be applied across all grade levels.